 Prepare and dispense vinca alkaloids in a minibag, never in a syringe

-Vinca alkaloids (vinblastine, vinorelbine, vinCRIStine) are chemotherapy drugs that should only be administered intravenously and never by any other route (1).
-Deaths have been reported throughout the world when a vinca alkaloid was dispensed in a syringe but given into spinal fluid instead of intravenously for leukemic patients.
+Vinca alkaloids (vinBLAStine, vinorelbine, vinCRIStine) are chemotherapy drugs that should only be administered intravenously (IV) and never by any other route (1).
+Deaths have been reported throughout the world when a vinca alkaloid was dispensed in a syringe but administered into the spinal fluid instead of IV.

-Intrathecal administration of vinca alkaloids leads to the destruction of the central nervous system radiating from the injection site.
-Essentially, the outcome is always fatal.
+The inadvertent intrathecal administration of vinca alkaloids leads to the destruction of the central nervous system radiating from the injection site.
+Most of the time, the outcome is fatal.
 Even for the few who might survive with immediate spinal fluid washout, devastating neurological damage will likely occur (2).
-VinCRIStine is particularly problematic, and the most frequently reported drug associated with accidental intrathecal administration, because it is often ordered in conjunction with medications that are administered intrathecally (e.g., methotrexate, cytarabine, and/or hydrocortisone) (2).
-The World Health Organization (WHO) indicated that between 1968 and 2007, intrathecal administration of vinCRIStine errors had been reported 55 times in a variety of international setting (3).
-More recently, ISMP reported 135 fatalities involving vinCRIStine in a syringe (4).
-Despite repeated warnings (“For Intravenous Use Only—Fatal If Given by Other Routes”) and extensive labeling requirements in some countries, accidental administration of vinCRIStine intrathecally still occurs (2,3).
+VinCRIStine is particularly problematic and the most frequently reported vinca alkaloid associated with inadvertent intrathecal administration, because it is often ordered in conjunction with medications that are administered intrathecally (e.g., methotrexate, cytarabine, and/or hydrocortisone) (2).

-The goal of this medication safety practice is to ensure that vinCRIStine and other vinca alkaloids (vinblastine, vinorelbine) are administered by the intravenous route only.
+The goal of this medication safety practice is to ensure that vinCRIStine and other vinca alkaloids (vinBLAStine, vinorelbine) are only administered by the IV route .

-Globally, many organizations have switched to preparing vinca alkaloids in minibags, overcoming concerns of extravasation (4,5,6,7) and other complications (2), but some organizations still administer vinCRIStine via syringe (1).
-Results from the 2013 International Medication Safety Self Assessment® for Oncology indicated that 61% of participants had fully implemented the preparation of vinCRIStine in minibags (8).More recent surveys carried out in USA (2017) and Shanghai (2015) indicate that more than 80% of participants prepare vinCRIStine in minibags (9,10).
+Globally, many organizations have switched to preparing vinca alkaloids in minibags, overcoming concerns about extravasation (4-7) and other complications (2).
+However, some organizations still administer vinCRIStine via syringe, risking inadvertent intrathecal administration (1).
+For example, results from the 2012 International Medication Safety Self Assessment® for Oncology indicated that 39% of participants still prepare and administer vinCRIStine in syringes (8), and more recent surveys in the United States (2017) and Shanghai (2015) indicate that approximately 20% of participants still prepare and administer vinCRIStine and/or other vinca alkaloids in syringes (9,10).

 - The Joint Commission.
 Eliminating vincristine administration events.
 Quick Safety.
 2017;37:1-3.
 Access